HERALDEXX/url-shortener/docs/API_CONTRACT.md

 **Request**:

 - Method: GET
-- No body or params.
+- No body or params required.

 **Responses**: